-During the Combined Accident Reduction Efforts (CARE) identified enforcement dates the Alabama Law Enforcement Agency utilizes all available uniformed personnel to conduct traffic enforcement in high crash corridors throughout the state.
+During the Combined Accident Reduction Efforts (CARE) identified enforcement dates, the Alabama Law Enforcement Agency utilizes all available uniformed personnel to conduct traffic enforcement in high crash corridors throughout the state.
 Previous years' statistics have included numbers from ALEA's Highway Patrol Division.
 Those numbers have been removed from this year's eCVSP.

-The MCSU will utilze Highway Patrol personnel as force multipliers for non-CMV traffic enforcement on mile posted routes within high crash corridors.
-The projected goal for non-CMV traffic enforcement, 2,340, is derived from one trooper working an average of 13 days a month.
-Historically, troopers are required to maintain a 2 contact an hour minimum during a 10 hour shift.
+The MCSU will utilize Highway Patrol personnel as force multipliers for non-CMV traffic enforcement on mile-posted routes within high crash corridors.
+The state will monitor and measure its traffic enforcement efforts through the utilization of the ADVANCE dashboard and CARE data.
+The effectiveness will be adjusted accordingly on a monthly to ensure it correlates with FMCSA's national traffic enforcement priorities.